 But when Canadian Money Forum members said they were very happy with Teksavvy’s Internet service, I decided to take the plunge.
 The regular rate (prices up-to-date as of Jan.
-2014) on Bell’s 5 Mbps Internet service with monthly bandwidth capped at 25 GB works out to $51.87 (including HST).
-If you net out the bundle savings of $5 that Bell provides to customers with multiple services, Bell’s High-Speed Internet service works out $46.22 per month.
+2014) on Bell’s 5 Mbps Internet service with monthly bandwidth capped at a measly 20 GB works out to $51.87 (including HST).
+If you net out the bundle savings of $5 that Bell provides to customers with multiple services, Bell’s High-Speed Internet service works out $48.53 per month.

-Teksavvy’s Internet pricing is straight forward — $36.10 per month for 5 Mbps and bandwidth of 300 GB.
+Teksavvy’s Internet prices are much lower — $30.49 per month for 6 Mbps and bandwidth of 75 GB.
 No limited time deals, contracts or bundled savings.
-You do have to purchase a modem that Teksavvy sells for $75 plus shipping but you can pick it up at local computer stores for around $60.
+You do have to purchase a DSL modem that Teksavvy sells for $75 plus shipping but you can pick it up at local computer stores for around $60.
 Also, Teksavvy charges an Activation Fee of $50, so you’ll be paying around $120 in start-up costs and realize savings of $18 per month thereafter.

-We’ve had Teksavvy for about a month now and I have only one complaint — if you should need a service call, you are likely to encounter delays as I noted in this follow-up post.
+We’ve had Teksavvy for more than 2 years now and I have only one complaint — if you should need a service call, you are likely to encounter delays as I noted in this follow-up post.
 Internet is reliable and download speed is close to advertised numbers.
 We have download services like Netflix Canada and watch TV shows on our tablet or on our Smart TV and do not come close to exceeding 75GB/month.
 And now that Bell has increased the monthly rate on home phone service by $2 — basic home phone service costs $24.27 at Teksavvy compared to $30.72 at Bell — I’ll be soon severing all ties Bell, hopefully, forever.